SynBioDex/libSBOLc/README.md

 * [CMake](http://www.cmake.org/cmake/resources/software.html) for generating platform-specific build instructions
 * a C compiler, such as [gcc](http://gcc.gnu.org/) or [MinGW](http://www.mingw.org/wiki/InstallationHOWTOforMinGW)

 First, download them from the links above.
-Or if you're on Debian/Ubuntu this command should work too:
+Or if you're on Debian/Ubuntu this command should work:

     sudo apt-get install git cmake-gui build-essential